helmutsreinis/TCPClient/README.md

 # TCPClient

-Simple tcp clinet and server with User login authentication based on simpletcp library
+Simple tcp client and server with User login authentication based on simpletcp library